tfmortie/mlcourse/README.md

 ## Getting started

-The course uses Python 3 and several data analysis packages such as Pandas, NumPy, Matplotlib and Scikit-learn.
+The course uses Python 3 and several data analysis packages such as Pandas, NumPy, Matplotlib, Scikit-learn and PyTorch.

 **To immediately get started with the course, simply click on the course material links below in order to initiate your session in Google Colab**.
 Google Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources.
 To get started with Google Colab, we recommend the following [tutorial](https://colab.research.google.com).